Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 #### 4.6.3.
 Min * Max

-The `min` is the lowest elevation value in the grid and the `max` is the highest elevation value in the grid.
+The `min` is the lowest grid value in the grid and the `max` is the highest grid value in the grid.

 #### 4.6.4.
 Data

-To store the elevation we first map the elevation data to a range of 0 to `extent`:
+To store the grid we first map the grid data to a range of 0 to `extent`:

 ```pscript
 function mapElevation(array, extent, min, max):